TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 The following cookie table lists a selection of the third party cookies used on Indeed.
 Although we may update this list periodically, please be advised that the names of cookies, pixels and other technologies are subject to change.

 Domain Cookie Name Description Expiration Opt-out Third party optimizelyBuckets Used by Optimizely to store page variants assigned to user for A/B performance testing (ensures user gets a consistent experience) 10 years Optimizely opt-out Third party optimizelyEndUserID Used by Optimizely for A/B performance testing. it is a unique user identifier 10 years Optimizely opt-out Third party \_ga Used by Google Analytics to track user activity over different browsing sessions.
-For some job postings in Japan, this cookie may share limited demographic information about applicants with employers.
 You will know if this information is being shared because it will be explicitly called out in the application process.
 2 years Google Analytics opt-out

 Google Ads Settings